 The award is allocated on academic excellence and potential, but the Irish Fulbright Commission is also looking for the following:

-• Rigour in scholarly enquiry and academic or professional excellence;
+• Rigour in scholarly enquiry and academic excellence;

 • Selected candidates must be committed to the Fulbright ethos;

-• Strong reasons for wishing to pursue the proposed project in the US and a serious interest in civic engagement.
+• Strong reasons for wishing to pursue the proposed programme in the US and a serious interest in civic engagement.

 Application Deadline and Procedure